 Some of these species, Yellow Fin Tuna, Mahi Mahi and Wahoo can be targeted in the small boat Pēpē outside the lagoon on a calm day.
 But to really experience this fishing to its full extent why not book a day with one of Vava’u’s top charter fishermen, successful and respected skipper – Steve Campbell, aboard his new vessel.
 Steve is the current holder of over 100 current National and Club line class records together with 32 All Tackle Records. www.bluemarlinmagic.fishing

 Organised boat fishing trips are available.
 This could include bottom fishing, live-baiting, trolling or softbaiting.
 It is suggested you talk to your host prior to, or on arrival if you wish to do this, so that a plan can be organised and scheduled.

+There is a good general selection of rods and reels at the house for guests to use.
 The general store in Neiafu stocks a good supply of fishing gear if you need to re-stock while in Vava’u